HaliteChallenge/Halite-II/README.md

 ## Documentation

-See the mardown files in [the admin folder](/admin) for more information.
+See the markdown files in [the admin folder](/admin) for more information.

 **Note:** this documentation is aimed at administrators of our setup of Halite.
 Much of this documentation isn't general and is quite technical.